Sean-Bradley/R3F-Pack/README.md

 ### babel-loader doesn't exist

 `r3f-pack` and `react-scripts` share some dependencies.
-You should uninstall `react-scripts` before you install `r3f-pack`.
+However, you can uninstall `react-scripts` before you install `r3f-pack` if you want to keep your code and dependencies neater.

-If you uninstall `react-scripts` after you've installed `r3f-pack`, then you will have also uninstalled some dependencies also required of `r3f-pack`
+If you uninstall `react-scripts` <u>after</u> you've installed `r3f-pack`, then you will have also uninstalled some dependencies also required of `r3f-pack`

 So, first uninstall `react-scripts`